mttcohack/MTTCohackContainers/readme.md

 - The web container can access the API container
 - The api can access the database, and the database version is correctly displayed in the frontend

-If web frontend is successfully to retrieve the database version via the API, this indicates that the entire system (web -> API -> database) is functioning properly.

 Here a sample screenshot of what it should look like:

 ![sample output](./images/aci_web.png)